Raymi306/python-tutorial-codeblocks/app/templates/11_first_projects.md

 python3 hello.py foobarbaz
 ```

-Your program will receive the string foobarbaz as an argument which it can then make use of.
+Your program will receive the string foobarbaz as an argument which it can then use.

 Python too is a program, and it is being given the argument "hello.py", which in this case Python uses to know what file to run.